PhenixCollaboration/web/_analysis/reana.md

 # Assuming the user runs "bash" on their personal machine:
 # Create new virtual environment
 cd
-mkdir .virtualenvs # the exact name is unimportant virtualenv ~/.virtualenvs/reana # "reana" folder can be named differently as well, as long as its use is consistent source ~/.virtualenvs/reana/bin/activate # a self-contained Python environment is now available
+mkdir .virtualenvs # the exact name of this folder is unimportant virtualenv ~/.virtualenvs/reana # "reana" folder can be named differently as well, as long as its use is consistent source ~/.virtualenvs/reana/bin/activate # a self-contained Python environment is now available
 # Install reana-client